slunsford/seanlunsford.com/src/posts/2024-09-03-electoral-college-sql.md

 slug: sql-to-a-python-fight
 date: 2024-09-03
 tags:
+  - Technology
   - Data
 ---
-I read [two](https://leancrew.com/all-this/2024/08/pandas-and-the-electoral-college/) [posts](https://leancrew.com/all-this/2024/08/the-electoral-college-again-this-time-with-aggregation/) last week about the use of [Pandas](https://pandas.pydata.org/), the preeminent data analysis tool for the Python programming language.
-Working with data is my day job now, so it was an interesting read—and of course it got me thinking about how I’d approach the problem with my preferred tools.
+Last week I read [two](https://leancrew.com/all-this/2024/08/pandas-and-the-electoral-college/) [posts](https://leancrew.com/all-this/2024/08/the-electoral-college-again-this-time-with-aggregation/) by Dr. Drang.
+He was documenting the creation of a table for a [previous blog post](https://leancrew.com/all-this/2024/08/what-i-didn-t-learn-about-the-electoral-college/) using [Pandas](https://pandas.pydata.org/), a data analysis package for [Python](https://en.wikipedia.org/wiki/Python_(programming_language)).
+Working with data is my day job now, so it was interesting to follow his process and the updates he made in the follow-up post—and of course it got me thinking about how I’d approach the problem with my preferred tools.

-This will be the most technical piece I’ve written here, but if you’re interested, read on.
+This will be the most technical piece I’ve written here, so if wrangling code and crunching numbers sounds like a good time, read on.

 ## The Problem
-In these posts, Dr. Drang was documenting the creation of a table for [a previous blog post](https://leancrew.com/all-this/2024/08/what-i-didn-t-learn-about-the-electoral-college/), in which he compared the percentage of the US population by state to each state’s percentage of the Electoral College.
-He started with [a CSV](https://leancrew.com/all-this/downloads/states.csv) containing a list of states with their name, abbreviation, population, and number of electors.
+[The original post](https://leancrew.com/all-this/2024/08/what-i-didn-t-learn-about-the-electoral-college/)—and the table in question—was looking at states’ percentage of the Electoral College vote compared to their population as a percentage of the US total.
+He started with [a CSV](https://leancrew.com/all-this/downloads/states.csv) containing data for each state.
 The header and first ten rows look like this:

 |        State         |  Abbrev  |   Population |   Electors |
 |:--------------------:|:--------:|-------------:|-----------:|